-Injectable properties Description

-cacheable Whether the response is cacheable or not.
-By default it is not cacheable.

-boolean

-contentType Sets the content type of the response.
-Default is "text/html; charset=UTF-8".

-java.lang.String

-cookies Constructs cookies from the <cookiename, cookievalue=""> pairs in the map and sets them in response.</cookiename,>

-java.util.Map map and sets them in response.

-headers Sets the headers of the response from the map of <headername, headervalue="">.</headername,>

-java.util.Map

-cacheHoldingTime Sets the cache-control's max-age parameter, value is in milliseconds.
-Response must be cacheable for this to have any effect.
+Injectable properties Description cacheable Whether the response is cacheable or not.
+By default it is not cacheable. boolean contentType Sets the content type of the response.
+Default is "text/html; charset=UTF-8". java.lang.String charsel=01F-8. cookies Constructs cookies from the <cookiename, cookievalue=""> pairs in the</cookiename,> java.util.Map map and sets them in response. headers Sets the headers of the response from the map of <headername,< td=""></headername,<> java.util.Map headerValue>. cacheHoldingTime Sets the cache-control's max-age parameter, value is in milliseconds. long Response must be cacheable for this to have any effect.

-long 1